A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: Exponential decay and a refined system

 Using $\Ps$ and $\Pb$, we can track the components of any tensor relative to the splitting $T\Cc = \Hc \oplus \Kc$.
 We will use a notational system of underlined and barred indices to distinguish these components.
 Underlined indices will denote components acting on directions tangent to the spherical factor and barred indices will denote components acting on directions tangent to the Euclidean factor.
 Thus, for example, we will write

 An unadorned index will represent an unmodified component, e.g.,

-We emphasize that each of the above expressions represent globally defined tensor fields and that the underlined and barred indices denote modifications to the tensor field, not the expression of the components of the tensor relative to a particular local frame.
+We emphasize that each of the above expressions represent \emph{globally-defined} tensor fields and that the underlined and barred indices denote modifications to the tensor field, not the expression of the components of the tensor relative to a particular local frame.

-Since we will not usually need to carefully examine the algebraic structure of terms that are quadratic or better in $h$ or its derivatives, and it will be useful to introduce an economical notation for tensors with rapid spacetime decay. \begin{notation} We will use the expression $\oinf$ to denote any family of tensors $V$ that vanishes to infinite order in space and time in the sense that
+In general, we will not need to pay careful attention to the algebraic structure of terms that are quadratic or better in factors of $h$ and its derivatives, and it will be convenient to have an economical notation for tensors with rapid space-time decay whose precise form we can safely ignore.